masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ### F) Multi-threaded, Non-Blocking and Asynchronous
 We have already got idea from the above parts of this article that Javascript is by default **Single-threaded, Blocking and Synchronous** programming language.
 But modern JavaScript has pushed this notion back and moved forward.
-Programmers can now be able to code multi-threading programming with Javascript.
+Programmers can now be able to code multi-threaded programming with Javascript.

 #### i) Multi-threaded
+Lot of tasks simultaneously executing in a programming language is called multi-threaded programming.
+Some of multi-threaded programming languages are Java, C++, PHP etc.

 ```javascript

 ```